ans-group/docs.ukfast.co.uk/source/desktop/fastdesk/twofa.md

 # FastDesk Two-Factor Authentication

-UKFast are partnering with Cisco’s Duo Security for 2FA because it is easy to use and integrates well with the FastDesk platform.
-Cisco’s Duo security protects the FastDesk environment by using a second source of validation, like a phone, to verify a user’s identity before granting access.
+UKFast are partnering with Cisco Duo Security for 2FA because it is easy to use and integrates well with the FastDesk platform.
+Cisco Duo security protects the FastDesk environment by using a second source of validation, like a phone, to verify a users identity before granting access.

 ```eval_rst
 .. note::